GetSomeRest/integration-bing-maps-view.and.data.api/README.md

 ##Setup/Usage Instructions

-* Get your consumer key and secret key from http://developer.autodesk.com
+* Get your consumer key and secret key for view and data api from http://developer.autodesk.com
-* Set the API keys in the SecretConstants.cs file
+* Set your consumer key and secret key for view and data api on the SecretConstants.cs file
-* Change the bucket prefix name 'script area in View-and-Data-Sample.html
-* Get your own credential key at https://www.bingmapsportal.com/
+* Get your own credential key for microsoft bing maps at https://www.bingmapsportal.com/
+* Set your own credential key at https://www.bingmapsportal.com/
+* Set credential key for microsoft bing maps in BingMaps-Credentials.js
-* Set credentials at 'script' area in View-and-Data-Sample.html
+* Set the bucket prefix name in BingMaps-Credentials.js

 ## License